Generic Name: azithromycin (ay-ZITH-roe-MYE-sin)

 Brand Name: Azasite

-Azasite drops is used for:
+Azasite drops are used for:

 Treating eye infections caused by certain bacteria.